akankshakriti09/resume_reviewer/README.md

             disabled=True
         )
 ```
 Again, to keep the article shorter we have omitted the rest of the code.
-Please check the code on Github.
+Please check the code on `app.py`.

 Before the code is able to work, we need to add the `openai_api_key` to our environment variable list.
 We can do that by creating a `.env` file and inserting the key as